joshlong/cloud-native-workshop/README.md

 - annotate it with `@EnableHystrixDashboard` and run it.
 You should be able to load it at `http://localhost:8010/hystrix.html`.
 It will expect a heartbeat stream from any of the services with a circuit breaker in them.
 Give it the address from the `reservation-client`: `http://localhost:9999/hystrix.stream`

-## Streams
+## 6. Streams
 > while REST is an east, powerful approach to building services, it doesn't provide much in the way of guarantees about state.
 A failed write needs to be retried, requiring more work of the client.
 Messaging, on the other hand, guarantees that _eventually_ the intended write will be processed.
 Eventual consistency works most of the time; even banks don't use distributed transactions!
 In this lab, we'll look at Spring Cloud Stream which builds atop Spring Integration and the messaging subsystem from Spring XD.
 Spring Cloud Stream provides the notion of _binders_ that automatically wire up message egress and ingress given a valid connection factory and an agreed upon destination (e.g.: `reservations` or `orders`).

 - start `./bin/rabbitmq.sh`
+- add `org.springframework.cloud`:`spring-cloud-starter-stream-rabbit` to both the `reservation-client` and `reservation-service`.

 > Sources - like water from a faucet - describe where messages may come from.
 In our example, messages come from the `reservation-client` that wishes to write messages to the `reservation-service` from the API gateway.

-- add `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`
 - add `@EnableBinding(Source.class)` to the `reservation-client` `DemoApplication`
-- create a new REST endpoint in the `ReservationNamesRestController` to accept new reservations by reservation-name
+- create a new REST endpoint - a `POST` endpoint that accepts a `@RequestBody Reservation reservation` - in the `ReservationApiGatewayRestController` to accept new reservations
 - observe that the `Source.class` describes one or more Spring `MessageChannel`s which are themselves annotated with useful qualifiers like `@Output("output")`.
 - in the new endpoint, inject the Spring `MessageChannel` and qualify it with `@Output("output")` - the same one as in the `Source.class` definition.
 - use the `MessageChannel` to send a message to the `reservation-service`.
 Connect the two modules through a agreed upon name, which we'll call `reservations`.